Ōtomo no Yakamochi: Biography

-Ōtomo was born into the Ōtomo clan; his grandfather was Ōtomo no Yasumaro and his father was Ōtomo no Tabito.
+Yakamochi was born into the Ōtomo clan; his grandfather was Ōtomo no Yasumaro and his father was Ōtomo no Tabito.
 The Ōtomo clan were warriors and bureaucrats in the Yamato Court, and Yakamochi served as a provincial governor (国司, kokushi) in several provinces.
 He was the nephew of Ōtomo no Sakanoue no Iratsume, who was also poet and a favorite of Prince Hozumi.
-When Tabito died in 731, Ōtomo became the head of the Ōtomo family.
+When Tabito died in 731, Yakamochi became the head of the Ōtomo family.